cmkobel/CompareM2/README.md

 ```

-Assemblycomparator2 can be installed into its own isolated environment by first creating the environment and then installing.
+Assemblycomparator2 can be installed into its own environment with the correct channels like so:

 ```bash